Administrator of the government: Australia

 There is no administrator in the Australian Capital Territory and the chief minister is elected by the legislative assembly.

 India

 In the Union territories of India, which are ruled directly by the Union government, the President of India appoints an administrator.
-Administrators differ from the governors of the states of India in that they are an agent of the president and not a head of state.
+Administrators differ from the governors of the states of India in that they are a representative of the president and not a head of state.

 The president may also appoint the governor of a neighbouring state to be the administrator of a union territory.
 Since 1985 the Governor of Punjab has acted as the Administrator of Chandigarh.
 And Administrator of Lakshadweep also rules Dadra and Nagar Haveli and Daman and Diu.
 In five union territories: Andaman and Nicobar Islands, Delhi, Jammu and Kashmir, Ladakh and Puducherry; the administrator uses the title "lieutenant governor".